SanthoshKumar-SanthoshKumar/react_gallery_app/README.md

 > ### _Things to Keep in Mind_
 >
 > - All components you implement should go in the `src/components` directory.
-> - Don't change the component folder names as those are the files being imported into the tests.
-> - **Do not remove the pre-filled code**
-> - Want to quickly review some of the concepts you’ve been learning?
-Take a look at the Cheat Sheets.